SteeltoeOSS/Steeltoe/project-docs/contributing-workflow.md

 ## Handling Updates from Upstream

-While you're working away in your branch it's quite possible that the upstream `dev` branch will be updated.
+While you're working away in your branch it's quite possible that the upstream branch will be updated.
 If this happens you should:

 1. [Stash](https://git-scm.com/book/en/v2/Git-Tools-Stashing-and-Cleaning) any un-committed changes you need to save
 1. `git checkout 2.x`